Arogova/neo4j_performance_test/README.md

 To connect to postgres, the system also requires a database name which you can set with the argument `--dbName`.
 This name should refer to an existing database.
 You can find instructions on how to set up a new postgres database [here](https://www.postgresql.org/docs/current/tutorial-createdb.html).

 The chosen DBMS should be running in the background at the same time as the testing program.
 On linux-based systems the Neo4j server can be launched with `systemctl start neo4j` restarted with `systemctl restart neo4j` and stopped with `systemctl stop neo4j`.
-For other systems, please see the Neo4j documentation (https://neo4j.com/docs/operations-manual/current/installation/).
+For other systems, please see the [Neo4j documentation](https://neo4j.com/docs/operations-manual/current/installation/).
 On linux-based systems the postgres server should be running in the background once installed.
 If needed, it can be manually restarted with `systemctl restart postgresql` and stopped with `systemctl stop postgresql`.
-For other systems, please see the postgres documentation (https://www.postgresql.org/docs/current/app-pg-ctl.html)
+For other systems, please see the [postgres documentation](https://www.postgresql.org/docs/current/app-pg-ctl.html)
 On all systems, once installed duckDB should be permanently accessible in the background.
 No starting/restarting/stopping should be necessary.

 To choose the query you want to run, specify its id as argument to the option `--query`.
 As of now, the queries available are :